jess-moloney/mini-project-2/README.md

     - DEPTH: The FourSquare API only returned 10 points of interest, whereas the Yelp API returned 20 points of interest in the same search radius (1000m from The Wild Poppy)
     - BREADTH: Yelp provides a wider variety of information for each point of interest.
 It has 24 items describing each point of interest, including many that are not provided by the FourSquare API (rating, review_count, price informatiom, etc.)
 - The greater depth and breadth of data collected from the Yelp API allows for answering questions like:
-    - What are the top 10 restaurants according to their rating?
+    - 'What are the top 10 restaurants according to their rating?'
+Since the Foursquare API didn't including rating information, I wouldn't be able to answer that question with the Foursqare response.
-    - Which category of restaurant has the best ratings in Ladysmith? (top 3 are Food Trucks, Vegan, and Mexican restaurants)
+    - 'Which category of restaurant has the best ratings in Ladysmith?' (top 3 are Food Trucks, Vegan, and Mexican restaurants)

 ## Challenges
 - converting the json object into a dataframe that lists each category individually